semsemihere/cosmic_cruiser/README.md

 # Project Information
-Jack of All Trades: An educational platform to learn essential life skills for a successful and well-rounded future, targeted towards college students and young adults.
+Jack of All Trades: A Wiki platform to learn essential life skills for a successful and well-rounded future, targeted towards college students and young adults.

 # Team Members
 Christy Lin, George Gonzalez, Nishma Shakya, Semi Hong